 Things like blue screens on phones and TVs hijack your body’s normal melatonin responses.
 Instead of melatonin decreasing in the morning with the rising of the sun, in modern times bright and blue light also artificially lowers our levels.
 This leaves us feeling awake and restless rather than ready for sleep.

 The key difference in terms of the feeling or effect compared to ‘sleeping pills’ is that melatonin cannot ‘force’ you to fall asleep.
 This is because it is not a sedative and does not act on your central nervous system.
-Instead it is more of a signalling chemical that lets your body know that it’s time to go to sleep.
+Instead it is more of a signaling chemical that lets your body know that it’s time to go to sleep.

 That’s why melatonin needs your help to work.
 If you are very stressed, excited or otherwise not in the mood to sleep it can be easy to decide to override the effects and stay awake.